UP-Fuse: Uncertainty-guided LiDAR-Camera Fusion for 3D Panoptic Segmentation: Conclusion

 \section{Conclusion}

 In this work, we presented UP-Fuse, a robust LiDAR-Camera fusion framework for 3D panoptic segmentation built on a unified range-view representation.
 UP-Fuse achieves strong performance on Panoptic nuScenes, SemanticKITTI, and our newly introduced Panoptic Waymo benchmark, while demonstrating consistent robustness across camera sensor degradation and failure.
 The proposed uncertainty-guided fusion mechanism jointly models cross-modal relevance and feature reliability, allowing the network to adaptively attenuate unreliable visual cues under degradation.
 The hybrid 2D-3D transformer decoder effectively resolves spatial ambiguities inherent to range-view projections.
-Together, these architectural components enable a practical balance between accuracy, efficiency, and robustness for multi-modal robotic perception. { \textbf{Limitations and Future Work}: A limitation of our framework is its reliance on fixed camera parameters for view transformation.
-While our uncertainty module mitigates calibration drift by suppressing the visual stream, it does not explicitly correct the extrinsics.
-Consequently, in scenarios with severe misalignment, performance is bounded by the LiDAR-only baseline.
-Future work will explore joint extrinsic refinement to recover the benefits of fusion even under significant sensor displacement. }
+Together, these architectural components enable a practical balance between accuracy, efficiency, and robustness for multi-modal robotic perception.